thomasbtf/first_blast/README.md

 ### Get the image

-Build snakemake image by using dockerfile in this reposirotry:
+Build snakemake image by using the dockerfile in this reposirotry:
 > docker build --pull --rm -f "5_MyContainer\Dockerfile" -t thomasbtf/diamond_snakemake:latest "5_MyContainer"

-Or download image via docker hub:
+Or download the image via docker hub:
 > docker pull thomasbtf/diamond_snakemake

 ### Build DIAMOND search in a Snakemake workflow

-Create Snakemake workflow (preferably in a dedicated git repository) of the following structure:
+Create a Snakemake workflow (preferably in a dedicated git repository) of the following structure:

     ├── .gitignore
     ├── README.md